noisebridge/rfid-access-control/software/firmware/README.md

     make fuse   # will set the right fuses in the programmer (first time) make flash  # compiles code and flashes it to the system.

-If your avrdude is not connected to /dev/ttyUSB0, you can set the actual terminal as environment variable:
+If your avrdude is not connected to `/dev/ttyUSB0`, you can set the actual device via environment variable:

     AVRDUDE_DEVICE=/dev/ttyUSB1 make flash